rdbliss/rdbliss.github.io/_posts/2021-06-23-covid-brings-out-the-sun-for-stormy-petrels-women-s-volleyball.md

 # A postseason shocker: simulating with Elo

-The *real* shocker is that 6-4 was enough to put the Stormy Petrels into the SAA playoffs as the fourth best team.
-(The playoffs this year were different, since only the best four teams played.)
-However, this scenario was fairly predictable, and we can quantify that by *simulating* the 2020-2021 season.
+The *real* shocker is that 6-4 was enough to put the Stormy Petrels into the SAA playoffs with their first top-4 finish *ever*.
+(Only the top-4 teams played this year.)
+We can quantify how surprising this was by *simulating* the 2020-2021 season.

 Once we know the Elo score of two teams, we can simulate a matchup between them by flipping a biased coin.
 If Elo says the stronger team has a 75% chance to win, then we flip a coin that comes up heads 75% of the time, and tails 25% of the time.
-If we see heads, then the stronger team "won," and otherwise they lost.
+If we see heads, then the stronger team "won," and otherwise they "lost."
 Proceeding in this way, we can simulate an entire season of games as long as we know the Elo scores of the teams involved to a sufficiently high accuracy.

 So, I did that.
 I simulated the 2020-2021 season 10,000 times and figured out how likely it was that each team made the playoffs.
-Oglethorpe always had around a 20% chance, which is probably their best chance at finishing top-4 in a *long* time.
-The three top-dogs (Berry, Birmingham-Southern, Hendrix) also made the playoffs, so Oglethorpe had to leap over the middle-of-the-pack teams (Centre, Rhodes, Millsaps) to get fourth place.
+Oglethorpe had around a 20% chance, which is probably their best chance at finishing top-4 in a *long* time.
+The three top-dogs (Berry, Birmingham-Southern, Hendrix) all made the playoffs, so Oglethorpe had to leap over the middle-of-the-pack teams (Centre, Rhodes, Millsaps) to get fourth place.

 | Team | Probability of top-4 SAA finish |
 |----------------------------------------|